Khatarnak (2006 film): Plot

 Dasu (Ravi Teja) is the son of a counterfeit racketeer (Kota Srinivasa Rao).
 As his father goes to jail, Dasu becomes an orphan.
 He stops his education at 10th class and moves like a vagabond.
-On the other side, there is a smuggler who used to smuggle drugs and arms into the country.
-But an honest police officer (Prakash Raj) hatches a plan and sends one informer (Raja Ravindra) into their underworld.
-He stays with them for sometime and passes on information to the police, with the help of which the police were able to bust the smugglers team, though not the kingpin.
+On the other side, a smuggler used to smuggle drugs and arms into the country.
+But an honest police officer (Prakash Raj) hatches a plan and sends an informer Venu (Raja Ravindra) into their underworld.
+He stays with them for some time and passes on information to the police, with the help of which the police can bust the smugglers' team, though not the kingpin.
 The don's assistant, who was also a lawyer advises him to play the same trick and admit one of their henchmen into the police to get information from the reverse side.
 However, he should not be in police records but should be crooked and cunning.
-The smugglers team's search ends with Dasu.
-The group threatens Dasu and make him to play like a puppet in their hands.
-In order to push him inside the police department, he should at least pass tenth class.
-So, they admit him in a school, where he falls in love with a teacher Nakshatra (Ileana D'Cruz).
+The smugglers' team's search ends with Dasu.
+The group threatens Dasu and makes him play like a puppet in their hands.
+To push him inside the police department, he should at least pass the tenth class.
+So, they admit him to a school, where he falls in love with a teacher Nakshatra (Ileana D'Cruz).
 However, she doesn't like him as he neither has good education nor good looks.
 After a few incidents, the don's right hand i.e., the lawyer tells Dasu to study well and become a police officer to win her love.
-Admitting the idea, Dasu turns a good student and gets through the exam.
+Admitting the idea, Dasu turns into a good student and gets through the exam.
 Later, he becomes a constable and gets posted in traffic.
-The smugglers unit hatches another plan and succeeds in pushing him in the crime police.
+The smugglers' unit hatches another plan and succeeds in pushing him into the crime police.
 After watching Dasu as a sincere police constable, Nakshatra too starts liking him.
-Soon, in a turn of events, Nakshatra's brother, who was a police informer, is killed in the hands of Dasu at the behest of the don.
+Soon, in a turn of events, Venu who was Nakshatra's brother is killed at the hands of Dasu at the behest of the don.
 She chides Dasu and starts hating him.
-Dasu starts disliking his job as he became a police officer only to win her love.
+Dasu starts disliking his job since he became a police officer only to win her love.
 As he lost her love, Dasu turns against the don and finally kills him.
-Nakshatra learns from the lawyer that her brother actually died in the hands of the don, she reunites with Dasu and the film ends on a happy note.
+Nakshatra learns from the lawyer that her brother died at the hands of the don, she reunites with Dasu and the film ends on a happy note.